 To learn more about this, read our in-depth guide to using targeting settings.

-You can change the text, replace the image, paste the coupon code, and even add a countdown timer to create a sense of urgency.
+You can change the text, replace the image, paste your own coupon code, and set up a countdown timer to create a sense of urgency.

 Once ready, hit

-This automatic message will be sent to those who fill out the form, even if you aren’t using any email marketing software.
+The email will be sent to those who fill out the form automatically.
+You don’t need to use any 3rd-party email marketing software for that.

 At this point, the exit-intent popup is ready.
-If you save and activate it, every visitor leaving your website will see it, according to the conditions you’ve selected.
+If you activate it, every visitor leaving your website will see it, according to the conditions you’ve selected.

 3 Examples of exit-intent popups for Shopify